General Electric F118

 The General Electric F118 is a non-afterburning turbofan engine produced by GE Aviation, and is derived from the General Electric F110 afterburning turbofan.

 Design and development

 The F118 is a non-afterburning derivative of the F110 specially developed for the B-2 Spirit stealth bomber.
 A single stage HP turbine drives the 9 stage HP compressor, while a 2-stage LP turbine drives the 3 stage fan.
 The combustor is annular.
-In 1998, the USAF's Lockheed U-2S fleet was fitted with a modified version of the F118.
+Thrust is in the 19000 lbf class.
+In 1998, the USAF's Lockheed U-2S fleet was fitted with a modified version of the F118 with slightly lower thrust of 17000 lbf.